List of SpongeBob SquarePants characters: Bubble Bass

 Bubble Bass (voiced by Dee Bradley Baker) is an overweight green bass fish that first appeared in season 1.
 He is a nemesis of SpongeBob and is very picky about his food.
-Although initially dormant after season 1, he began to appear far more frequently as a supporting character in season 9, and he has even had a notable share of episodes focused on him in both protagonist and antagonist roles in the series, such as "Swamp Mates".
+Although initially dormant after season 1, he began to appear far more frequently as a supporting character in season 8, and he has even had a notable share of episodes focused on him in both protagonist and antagonist roles in the series, such as "Swamp Mates".

 Nosferatu

 Nosferatu's appearance is derived from depictions of Count Orlok in the 1922 film Nosferatu.

-Nosferatu (real name Count Orlok) is a non-speaking vampire from Transylvania, animated by static photo cutouts of Max Schreck's portrayal of the character from the 1922 silent film.
+Nosferatu is a non-speaking vampire from Transylvania, animated by static photo cutouts of Max Schreck's portrayal of the character from the 1922 silent film.
 He was originally planned to be a one-time guest who makes a cameo at the ending of "Graveyard Shift" for a quick gag, repeatedly switching the lights on and off inside the Krusty Krab late at night as a prank to scare SpongeBob and Squidward.
-However, he becomes a minor recurring character from Season 11 onwards.
+However, he became a minor recurring character from Season 11 onwards.
 He is shown to work as a late night shift manager for the Krusty Krab.